Library & Archives Canada

 With this online Upper Canada Land Petitions (1763-1865) database, researchers can access 77,000+ references to petitions for grants or leases of land by individuals who lived in present-day Ontario.

-Once you have located the file information from the above site, you can view the original forms.
+Once the file information has been located from the above site, the original petitions can be viewed.
 Unfortunately, they are not indexed, requiring some browsing.

-The Ontario (Upper Canada) Genealogy site, aminained by Michael Stephenson, has local material and is well worth a visit.
+The Ontario (Upper Canada) Genealogy site, maintained by Michael Stephenson

 Tax assessment rolls provide a property's physical address, description, and year of building construction.
 With this information, one can research the history of a property at the Port Hope Archives, where the land registry books (Crown grants to 1955) and deeds (1867-1955) are located.
 Any information later than 1955 can be found at the Land Registry Office at Sir Sandford Fleming College, Cobourg.

 Ontario ancestors can sometimes be found in New York's Ellis Island records.

 FamilySearch, the genealogy site of the Latter Day Saints